Materials Chemistry and Physics

 Materials Chemistry and Physics (including Materials Science Communications) is a peer-reviewed scientific journal published 18 times per year by Elsevier.
 The focus of the journal is interrelationships among structure, properties, processing and performance of materials.
 It covers conventional and advanced materials.
 Publishing formats are short communications, full-length papers and feature articles.
-The editors-in-chief are Sam Lap Ip Chan (University of New South Wales) and Kwang Lung Lin (National Cheng Kung University).
+The editor-in-chief is Jenq-Gong Duh (National Tsing Hua University).

-According to the Journal Citation Reports, the journal has a 2020 impact factor of 4.094, ranking it 125th out of 333 in the category of Materials Science.
+According to the Journal Citation Reports, the journal has a 2022 impact factor of 4.6, ranking it 57th out of 423 in the category of Condensed Matter Physics.

 Abstracting and indexing

 This journal is abstracted and indexed by: